You are having a performance problem with the IBM Business Process Manager products.

 - Is your database a shared resource?

-- Version information of your IBM Business Process Manager and other involved software
+- What is the version information of your IBM Business Process Manager and other involved software?

-- Version information of your operating system and your database server
+- What is the version information of your operating system and your database server?

 Collecting diagnostic information

 Important: All of this data must be collected at the same time.

 In IBM Business Process Manager 7.5.x and 8.x:

 - Reproduce the performance issue and collect the complete directories from all profiles and servers: